2025 Annual "I'm a Little Baby Contest will be Saturday, August 9

 New CASA Connection Advocate Sworn-in

-Congratulations to Brandi Vrba, CASA Connection's newest volunteer advocate.
+Congratulations to Megan Ohnoutka, CASA Connection's newest volunteer advocate.

-Brandi was sworn in on February 18, by the Honorable Denise Kracl, Platte County judge.
-Brandi is now ready to advocate for the children in our community who deserve a big-hearted adult willing to be their voice in the juvenile court system.
+Megan was sworn in on May 23rd, by the Honorable Denise Kracl, Platte County judge.
+Megan is now ready to advocate for the children in our community who deserve a big-hearted adult willing to be their voice in the juvenile court system.
 We are thrilled to have her on the CASA Connection team of amazing adults dedicated to helping foster children in Platte, Colfax, and Nance counties.

 Do you need a guest speaker for your group or organization?
 We can help with that: our staff would love to come be a presenter for you